What is Tesla Powerwall?

 Why is your quote for a Powerwall installation more than Tesla’s estimate?

-Tesla is providing an estimate that doesn’t include local labor rates, travel time, permitting fees, or any additional electrical work that will be needed to pass inspection in Washington and Oregon.
-These estimates are just that, estimates by remote sales people who haven’t visited your property.
-Tesla is subcontracting the installations out to a handful of companies like A&R Solar which have been approved as a Tesla Powerwall Certified Installer.
+Tesla’s estimates typically do not include local labor rates, travel time, permitting fees, or additional electrical work that may be needed to pass inspection in Washington or Oregon.
+These estimates are often prepared by remote sales people who haven’t visited your property and aren’t familiar with local rules and requirements.
+Tesla subcontracts the installations out to a handful of companies like A&R Solar which have been approved as a Tesla Powerwall Certified Installer.